richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 For more information on adding User Roles, [see this guidance](/../../viva/glint/setup/set-up-user-roles).

-## Give subjects and feedback providers access to the Feedback tab
+## Give subjects and feedback providers access to feedback

 Subjects and leaders involved in 360s need access to the **Feedback tab** on their Glint dashboard.
 It’s optional to grant feedback providers access to the Feedback tab.
-Granting access enables users to log in and view any open or historical requests to provide feedback to a 360 subject.
+Access enables users to log in and view any open or historical requests to provide feedback to a 360 subject.

 Subject use of the feedback tab includes the ability to:
 - See all active feedback requests